Park Status & Updates

 - Campground Status

-- Closed - Lower Pines, North Pines
+Closed: Lower Pines, North Pines

-- Outside Yosemite Valley
+Outside Yosemite Valley:

-- Open - Wawona, Hodgdon Meadow (both are first-come, first served).
+Open: Wawona, Hodgdon Meadow (both first-come, first-served)

 Top Tips to Maximize Your Yosemite Experience